Sugar Spin: You, Me, Art and Everything @ GOMA

 From the newly commissioned to a returning crowd favourite.
 I actually had the pleasure of once seeing the full Ron Mueck exhibition and yet, still, In Bed left me speechless.
 This giant scale sculpture of a woman laying contemplative in bed is mesmerising not just for its size but for its up-close detail as well.
 My daughter stood very still and very close to the structure for a long time, completely awestruck.

 3. from here to ear (v.13) 2010 by Céleste Boursier-Mougenot

-We almost missed this incredible creation by muscician and artist Céleste Boursier-Mougenot as it was tucked away in a corner space on the upper level of the gallery.
+We almost missed this incredible creation by musician and artist Céleste Boursier-Mougenot as it was tucked away in a corner space on the upper level of the gallery.
 If you go, source it out, as it is spellbinding.
-With a limited number of visitors allowed in the room at one time Boursier-Mougenot’s three colomns constructed of suspended and interwined coathangers is masterful.
+With a limited number of visitors allowed in the room at one time Boursier-Mougenot’s three columns constructed of suspended and intertwined coathangers is masterful.
 Both a visual and audio treat, haunting music plays in the background as 24 small, live finches fly between them.
 The kids will love it!

 4. Left/Right Slide by Carsten Höller